 Microeconomics research cluster

 We research a range of questions that focus on individual and firm behaviour in a variety of different regions and countries.
-These include high-impact research on core ‘micro’-related topics (employment, income, education, migration, diversity, poverty, inequality, segregation, knowledge asymmetry).
+These include high-impact research on core ‘micro’-related topics (employment, wage dynamics, income, education, migration, diversity, poverty, inequality, segregation, knowledge asymmetry).

 We also cover wider socio-economic areas such as: regional development, behavioural economics, subjective wellbeing, values, happiness, moral justice, fairness, discrimination, cultural bias, social construct effects, institutions, social enterprise, and corporate social responsibility among others.
 We have expertise in quantitative and qualitative methods enabling us to also apply a mixed methods approach when needed.